-The instrument rating removes the fair-weather restriction of your pilot certificate.
-With the instrument rating, no longer are you stuck on the ground, unable to return home, due to cloudy skies.
-With the instrument rating, you can fly right through it!
-It also will greatly increase your comfort in talking with air traffic control, and you will learn how to incorporate cockpit resource management into every flight.
-The instrument rating will make you an all-around safer pilot.
+The Instrument Rating removes the fair-weather restriction of your pilot certificate.
+With the Instrument Rating, no longer are you stuck on the ground, unable to return home, due to cloudy skies.
+With the Instrument Rating, you can fly right through it!
+It also will greatly increase your comfort in talking with air traffic control, and you will learn how to incorporate Cockpit Resource Management (CRM) into every flight.
+The Instrument Rating will make you an all-around safer pilot.

 Navigation systems and techniques

 Core Objective: Develop proficiency in Instrument flying under simulated conditions

 Instrument approaches and departures

 Core Objective: Fly a Cross-country flight entirely on Instruments

 Further develop instrument flying skills

 Core Objective: Pass the Instrument Rating practical test

 Click here for general information about training programs, scheduling, variables in costs, payment options, and how to sign up for training.